 Here, aspirants will find complete details on the requirements for JEE Main.
 Candidates are advised to read all the given instructions thoroughly for the successful approval of their application form.
 As per recent reports, the Aadhaar Card is also not compulsory to apply for this exam.

-For appearing in JEE Main 2021, there is no age limit for the candidates.
+2. Age Criteria: For appearing in JEE Main 2022, there is no age limit for the candidates.

-The students can avail a maximum of three consecutive attempts for JEE Main and two consecutive attempts for JEE Advanced.
+3. Total Attempts: Students can avail a maximum of three consecutive attempts for JEE Main.
 The first attempt is taken soon after 12th board exams followed by the other attempts in consecutive years.
-The exam will be held 4 times in a year so total attempts a candidate can appear for are 12.
+The exam will be held 2 times in a year so the total attempts a candidate can appear for are 6.

 4. Qualifying Exam